Frequently asked questions

 You can contact the faculty or an academic advisor and speak to them about changing majors.

 Students need to be registered prior to getting their student card.
 Student cards will be issued during Orientation once a student is registered.
 The student card will give you access to all of UCT's services, such as the library, computer labs, etc.

 When do I get my parking disk?

 Unfortunately, first-year students are not allowed to park on campus.
-Students are advised to use the Jammie Shuttles.
-These are a fleet of buses which operate between all residences, campuses and public bus, train and parking facilities in the vicinity.
+We advise students to use the Jammie Shuttles.
+These are buses which operate between all residences, campuses and public bus, train and parking facilities in the vicinity.
 They are free to use for all UCT- registered students.